qfettes/DeepRL-Tutorials/README.md

 * OpenCV

 Acknowledgements:
-* Credit to [@baselines](https://github.com/openai/baselines) for the environment wrappers
+* Credit to [@baselines](https://github.com/openai/baselines) for the environment wrappers and inspiration for the prioritized replay code used only in the development code
-* Credit to [@higgsfield](https://github.com/higgsfield) for the plotting code, epsilon annealing code, and inspiration for the prioritized replay implementation
+* Credit to [@higgsfield](https://github.com/higgsfield) for the plotting code, epsilon annealing code, and inspiration for the prioritized replay implementation in the IPython notebook
 * Credit to [@Kaixhin](https://github.com/Kaixhin) for factorized Noisy Linear Layer implementation and the projection_distribution function found in Categorical-DQN.ipynb